jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 #### Wait, What?

 Strings seem like a simple type, right?
 After all, it's just text.
 But it turns out that encoding text in binary code is incredibly complex and fraught with all kinds of difficulties.
-For example, think of how many different alphabets there are in all the world's languages.
+Think of how many different alphabets there are in all the world's languages.
 We have to be able to represent all of them in a way that makes sense to the computer.
-Since the beginning of the computer age, programmers have come up with numerous ways to represent text... most of them incompatible with each other.
+Since the beginning of the computer age, programmers have come up with numerous ways to represent text, most of them incompatible with each other.

-We could write an entire book about text encoding, but I'll just say the way software makers have agreed to encode text is via the Unicode standard.
+We could write an entire book about text encoding, but I'll just say the way modern software makers have agreed to encode text is via the Unicode standard.

 Unicode maps text to numbers according to various different encoding schemes, the most common of which is UTF-8.
 When text is encoded as UTF-8, all "characters," which means a Unicode scalar value that represents some bit of text in some alphabet, are mapped to a sequence of 1, 2, 3, or 4 bytes (8 bits each).